47degrees/fp-with-arrow-videos/ListK.md

 # Intro

 Welcome to the series of videos about functional programming in Kotlin with Arrow.
 Arrow is a library that is packed with data types and type classes bringing typed FP to Kotlin.
-In this video, we're going to learn about List data type and what it's used for.
+In this video, we're going to learn about the List data type and what it's used for.

 # Slide 1
 ```